 These are simplified examples since the account value, and thus the position size, will change with each trade.

 Deposit Bonuses Favor Large Accounts, Not Small

-The bigger the bonus and the smaller the deposited amount, the more tied you are to that broker, the longer it will take to withdraw, and the longer it will take to make that bonus yours.
-While bonuses are mostly used to lure in small traders, the small traders are the ones that are most likely to be negatively affected.
+The bigger the bonus and the smaller the deposited amount, the more tied you are to that broker, the longer it may take to withdraw, and the longer it will take to make that bonus yours.
+While bonuses are mostly used to lure in small traders, the small traders are likely to be the ones most negatively affected.

 For a swing trader, it would take longer, but not nearly as long as a trader with a small account.